 I repeat.
 Read food labels carefully.

-Avoid the following sweeteners on food labels
+Avoid the following sweeteners that you may see on food labels

 Alitame, aspartame, cyclamate, Dulcin, Equal, Glucin, kaltame, mogrosides, neohesperidin, dihydrochalcone, neotame, NutraSweet, Nutrinova, phenylalanine (A phenylalanine warning can alert you to hidden Aspartame), saccharin, Splenda, sucralose, Twinsweet, Sweet N Low, Sweetmyx, and acesulfame.

-Food pyramid level #7 – Stay hydrated with pure mineral-rich water
+Level #7 – Stay hydrated with pure mineral-rich water

 A big trend right now is to drink alkaline water.